Linuxfabrik/monitoring-plugins/check-plugins/by-ssh/README.md

 ## Overview

-This plugin uses SSH to execute a command on a remote host, returning STDOUT and, in case of failure, STDERR and the command's return code.
-With this information and with pattern matching on STDOUT, the plugin can alert with selectable severities.
+Executes a command on a remote host via SSH and evaluates the result.
+Returns STDOUT and, in case of failure, STDERR and the command's exit code.
+Supports pattern matching on STDOUT to detect specific conditions, with configurable alert severities per match.
+Can also alert on single numeric return values against warning and critical thresholds.

+**Data Collection:**

+* Connects to the remote host via SSH and executes the specified command
+* Captures STDOUT, STDERR, and the command's return code
+* Evaluates results through pattern matching (`--warning-pattern`, `--critical-pattern`), regex matching (`--warning-regex`, `--critical-regex`), and numeric threshold checks (`--warning`, `--critical` with Nagios range support)
+* Configurable severity levels for different failure modes (STDOUT, STDERR, return code, connection timeout)
+* Supports `--skip-stdout` and `--skip-stderr` to ignore all or the first N lines of output

+**Compatibility:**

+* Requires SSH access to the remote host
+* Requires the `sshpass` command-line tool if password-based authentication is used

+**Important Notes:**

+* Password-based authentication (`--password`) is not recommended.
+If used, `ps` will expose the SSH password on the monitoring host.
+* The `--shell` option enables shell expansion for environment variables and file globs but can be a security hazard.
+Without it, only simple commands without globs or pipes are supported.
+* Supports multiple `--identity` files and `--ssh-option` parameters for fine-grained SSH configuration

 ## Fact Sheet